gdimit01/gdimit01/README.md

 from England.
 - :telescope: I’m working as a Junior Full Stack Developer and contributing to frontend and backend for building web/mobile applications.
 - :seedling: I enjoy working in JavaScript and using framewoks such as React, React Native and Angular.
-Also, I have an interest in Firebase, Node.js, Express.js and API.
-Finally, I also use database technologies like MongoDB, FirebaseDB, MySQL, PostgreSQL and SQLlite. architecture.
+Also, I have an interest in Firebase, Node.js, Express.js and API architecture.
+Finally, I also use database technologies like MongoDB, FirebaseDB, MySQL, PostgreSQL and SQLlite.
 - :zap: In my free time, I solve problems on GeeksforGeeks and read about full stack technologies.
 - 📫 How to reach me:
   [![LinkedIn Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/georgi-dimitrov-9a835377/)